The Winter's Tale: Synopsis

-Following a brief introductory scene, the play begins with the appearance of two childhood friends: Leontes, King of Sicilia, and Polixenes, the King of Bohemia.
-Polixenes is visiting the kingdom of Sicilia, and is enjoying catching up with his old friend.
+Following a brief introductory scene, the play begins with the appearance of two childhood friends: Leontes, King of Sicily, and Polixenes, the King of Bohemia.
+Polixenes is visiting the kingdom of Sicily, and is enjoying catching up with his old friend.
 However, after nine months, Polixenes yearns to return to his own kingdom to tend to affairs and see his son.
-Leontes cannot persuade Polixenes to stay longer, and decides to send his wife, Queen Hermione, to try to convince him.
+Leontes cannot persuade Polixenes to stay longer, so he decides to send his wife, Queen Hermione, to try to convince him.
 Hermione agrees and with three short speeches is successful.
-Leontes is surprised that Hermione could convince Polixenes so easily, and so he begins to suspect that his pregnant wife has been having an affair with the other king.
+Leontes is surprised that Hermione could convince Polixenes so easily, so he begins to suspect that his pregnant wife has been having an affair with the other king.
 Leontes orders Camillo, a Sicilian lord, to poison Polixenes.
 Camillo instead warns Polixenes and they both flee to Bohemia.

-Furious at their escape, Leontes now publicly accuses his wife of infidelity and declares that the child she is bearing must be Polixenes' bastard.
+Furious at their escape, Leontes publicly accuses his wife of infidelity and declares that the child she is bearing must be Polixenes' bastard.
 He throws her in prison, over the protests of his nobles, and sends two of his lords, Cleomenes and Dion, to the Oracle at Delphos for confirmation of his suspicions.
-Meanwhile, the queen gives birth to a girl, and her loyal friend Paulina takes the baby to the king, in the hopes that the sight of the child will soften his heart.
+Meanwhile, the queen gives birth to a girl, and her loyal friend Paulina takes the baby to the king, hoping that the sight of the child will soften his heart.
 He grows angrier, however, and orders Paulina's husband, Lord Antigonus, to take the child and abandon it in a desolate place.
 Cleomenes and Dion return from Delphos with word from the Oracle and find Hermione on trial, asserting her innocence.
 The Oracle states categorically that Hermione and Polixenes are innocent, that Camillo is an honest man, and that Leontes will have no heir until his lost daughter is found.
-Leontes refuses to believe the oracle, but soon learns that his son, Mamillius, has died of a wasting sickness brought on by the accusations against his mother.
+Leontes refuses to believe the oracle, but soon learns that his son Mamillius has died of a wasting sickness brought on by the accusations against his mother.
 At this, Hermione falls in a swoon and is carried away by Paulina, who subsequently reports the queen's death to her heartbroken and repentant husband.
 Leontes vows to spend the rest of his days atoning for the loss of his son, his abandoned daughter, and his queen.

 Antigonus, meanwhile, abandons the baby on the coast of Bohemia, reporting that Hermione appeared to him in a dream and bade him name the girl Perdita.
-He leaves a fardel (a bundle) by the baby containing gold and other trinkets which suggest that the baby is of noble blood.
+He leaves a fardel (a bundle) by the baby containing gold and other trinkets to suggest that the baby is of noble blood.
 A violent storm suddenly appears, wrecking the ship on which Antigonus arrived.
-He wishes to take pity on the child, but is chased away in one of Shakespeare's most famous stage directions: "Exit, pursued by a bear."
+He wishes to take pity on the child, but he is chased away in one of Shakespeare's most famous stage directions: "Exit, pursued by a bear."
 Perdita is rescued by a shepherd and his son, also known as "Clown".